itisusama-writer/marionette-effect/chapters/all-chapters.md

 A small black device, blinking steadily, sat on top of a stack of crisp, bound cash.
 And taped inside the lid was a photograph grainy, but clear enough to show four female silhouettes walking away from the camera.

----
-Title: "Chapter 6 - Shadows from Two Directions"
+"Chapter 6 - Shadows from Two Directions"
----

 Detective Rahim stood over the open parcel, the faint hum of the small black device filling the air between him and his partner.